agkozak/zsh-z/README.md

 * `ZSHZ_EXCLUDE_DIRS` works.
 * There is no error message when the database file has not yet been created.
 * There is support for special characters (e.g. '[') in directory names.
+* If `z -l` only returns one match, a common root is not printed.

 ## Known Bugs